xiangechen/chili3d/cpp/README.md

 ## Clone and install all dependencies

-When compiling for the first time, deleting the build directory, or needing to update dependencies, execute
+When compiling for the first time, or if the build directory has been deleted or dependencies have been updated, please execute this command

 ```bash
 npm run setup:wasm
 ```

-Running this command will clone emscripten and install all dependencies, while also compiling libraries such as opencascade into static libraries.
-Note: This command will take a significant amount of time.
 If you see **Setup complete**, it means it was successful.
 Otherwise, please check the logs and try running again.

 ## Compile